 When conducting A/B testing, it’s sensible to make one change at a time, so you know what is impacting conversion rates the most – for example, is it a new product image, a new product description or a new call to action?

 The tools we discussed in items 1 and 2 – Google Analytics, CrazyEgg or Optimizely – all enable you to start A/B testing quickly and cheaply.
 But again, you’ll need to be patient and wait for your tests to become statistically significant, to know whether the changes you’re making are really improving conversion rates.

 Shopify has a good beginner’s guide to A/B testing for eCommerce.

 So now you know how to optimise your eCommerce conversion rate.
 In our next post, we’ll look in more detail at the impact your eCommerce shipping strategy can have on converting visitors.
-Read it now, or sign up below to receive more posts from our how to start an eCommerce business series.
+Read it now, or browse more posts from our how to start an eCommerce business series.